 How to Apply

-To apply for financial aid, MCPHS students are required to complete the Free Application for Federal Student Aid (FAFSA).
+To apply for financial aid, MCPHS University students are required to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA school code for all campuses is 002165.
-Students who complete the FAFSA will be considered for all possible funding sources including federal, state, and College programs.
+Students who complete the FAFSA will be considered for all possible funding sources including federal, state, and University programs.

 If you're a prospective first-year student, please contact your Admission Counselor for any financial aid questions prior to your arrival on campus as an enrolled student.
 If you're not sure who your counselor is or what their contact information is, please click here.